 WELCOME TO PORTLAND’S HISTORIC NORSE HALL – HOME TO DREAMS AND MEMORIES SINCE 1928

-Equipment: surround sound system, projector & screen w/PC hook-up, limited cable television, wi-fi active.
-Framed by its original vintage windows, the Oslo Lounge is a light-filled, comfortable space featuring tables & chairs for 50, and two leather sofas.
+Framed by its original vintage windows, the Oslo Lounge is a light-filled, comfortable space featuring tables and chairs seating 50 and two leather sofas for comfortable lounging.
 A favorite gathering spot for meetings, cultural activities and socializing, the Oslo Lounge connects to the Grand Ballroom (as desired) and also offers a full-service, licensed bar operated and staffed by Grieg Lodge for lodge and special events on a periodic basis.

 The Lodge Room

 The Lodge Room on the 2nd floor serves equally well as a cozy dance floor or spacious meeting hall.
 The maple floors and original wall sconces give the room period elegance, while daytime events benefit from the natural light supplied by the windows along two walls.
 At night, the glow from Norse Hall’s vintage neon sign provides the room with its signature romance, making it a favorite space for Argentine tango dancers.